There are more than 230 public hospitals and health services in NSW. You can

 search for a hospital or health service in our health services directory.

-When you are seriously sick or injured you may be immediately admitted into hospital through an Emergency Department.
-This is called an emergency admission.
+When you are seriously sick or injured you may be immediately admitted to hospital through an emergency department.
+This is called an

 If you choose to be admitted as a public patient: